geonetwork/geonetwork/docs/manual/docs/GN4-Integration/index.md

           github:
             clientId:  ...from your GitHub application...
             clientSecret: ...from your GitHub application...
+        # this is optional:
+        provider:
+          github:
+            user-name-attribute: login
 ```

 One the main GN5 (http://localhost:7979) click "GitHub" and you will be redirected for GitHub's authentication.